Published on: July 05, 2018

 Business intelligence lets companies make better use of their existing data.
 It makes that data actionable on a daily, hourly, or even by-the-second basis.
-According to an Aberdeen report, 63% of top rated companies that implemented a BI solution saw significant improvement in their time-to-decision over the previous year.

 BI allows companies to deliver critical information to the right people who need it, so that insights and decisions can be made much more quickly.
 This improves team collaboration, enhances visibility across the organization, and results in much faster decision making.